 – Synonyms: totally, utterly, deadly, perfectly, entirely, wholly, fully, thoroughly

 - those who have died

 Death.
 Is.
 Not.
 A. Temporary.
 State.
 Of.
 Affairs.
 And when you make it one?
 You defeat your amazing work.
 You undo it.
-The drama, the heart wrenching dialogue, the climax and consequence of actions.
+The drama, the heart-wrenching dialogue, the climax, and the consequence of actions.
 Everything you bled into the story and dragged readers through (which is what we want… to be dragged through the mire with your characters and words and the mess of plot) … to have it undone by lack of consequence.
 The ultimate consequence-> death.

 What would’ve happened if they didn’t both die at the end?
 Just a thought.

 Nina didn’t get to bring Matthias back.

 And last I checked?
 Iron Man is still dead.